CS-UCY-EPL343/winter19.team5/README.md

 There is no need for installation of any kind.
 In order to use FRA all you have to do is visit the online page: [leoachilleos.xyz](http://www.leoachilleos.xyz/)

+**Note:** The website is not fully responsive, so you should use it only in a desktop browser such as Google Chrome, Microsoft Edge or Mozilla Firefox.

 ## Usage

 How to add items in your Likes/Dislikes list: